 Wednesday, January 21, 2009

-Bourbonnais, IL - A 3-week-old child was mauled to death by the family dog.
+Bourbonnais, IL - A 3-week-old child was mauled to death by the family dog in Bourbonnais.
 The child died late Monday in Chicago after being transported from a Kankakee hospital.
+The family's names have not been released.
 The child's mother called 911 about 5:45 p.m.
-Monday to report that the family's siberian husky had pulled the infant off of a bed in the master bedroom and dragged the child into a hallway.
-The child suffered multiple bite injuries to the head.
+Monday to report that the family's Siberian husky had pulled the infant off of a bed in the master bedroom and dragged the child into a hallway, killing it.
+The infant suffered multiple bite injuries to the head.

-In 2008, husky type dogs killed 3 toddlers, two of which were only several days old.
-Alexis Hennessy, 6-days old, was attacked while lying in her crib by the family dog named Shadow.
-Jane Doe (victim remains unnamed), 2-days old, was bitten while lying in a bassinet by the family husky.
-And Abraham Jonathan Tackett, 2-years old, was killed after wandering next door and being attacked by a chained husky-mix.
+In 2008, husky type dogs killed three young children, two of which were only several days old.
+Alexis Hennessy, 6-days old, was attacked while lying in her crib by the family dog husky named Shadow in Hopatcong, New Jersey.
+Kylie Mae Daum, 3-days old, was bitten while lying in a bassinet by the family husky in Warren, Ohio.
+And Abraham Jonathan Tackett, 2-years old, was killed after wandering next door and being attacked by a chained husky-mix in Fort Yukon, Alaska.

 09/25/08: 2008 Fatality: 3-Day Old Infant Killed by Family Dog